 Angelina College enrolls students without regard to race, religion, color, creed, sex, age, national origin or disabilities as defined in the Notice of Non-discrimination statement on page 25.
 The college does, however, reserve the right to verify residency status of a prospective student.
-Correspondence pertaining to enrollment should be addressed to the Office of the Registrar, Angelina College, P.O.
+Correspondence pertaining to enrollment should be addressed to the Office of Enrollment Services, Angelina College, P.O.
 Box 1768, Lufkin, TX 75902-1768, or telephone (936) 633-5210.
 Angelina College is located on the Internet at www.angelina.edu and for more information, e-mail firstname.lastname@example.org.
 Admission in the college does not imply admission to all programs.
 The student must meet the admissions criteria and then the requirements for each curricular program.

 Methods of Admission

 All methods of admission listed below require assessment (see testing requirements), completion of an application for admission and official transcripts.

 A graduate of a public or accredited private high school or home school who is pursuing an associate degree or college transfer courses is eligible for unconditional enrollment.
 Awarding of credit earned is deferred until the Office of Enrollment Services receives a complete high school transcript certifying graduation.
 The student must supply this transcript in order to receive or send an official copy of the college record.

 - General Education Development Test (GED)

 Individuals who successfully complete the GED test and file their documentation in the Office of the Registrar are eligible for enrollment.

 - High School/College Concurrent Admission

 A student who has completed the junior year in an accredited high school